1992 Belgian Grand Prix: Race report

 At the start before La Source, Gerhard Berger failed to get away from sixth position and retired after an immediate transmission problem which put him out straight away.
 Mansell attacked and passed Senna at the end of the second lap with Patrese following suit.
 Then it began to rain and almost everybody pitted for wets.
 In the early stages of the race, Senna showed strong pace, briefly leading from the Williams.
 Then, when rain fell and the other front-runners made pit stops for rain tyres, the Brazilian gambled on the rain stopping and thus stayed out.
 He pitted late and rejoined down in 12th as Alesi went out with a puncture after colliding with Mansell at La Source.
 Ivan Capelli suffered a dramatic engine failure on lap 26 as he went straight off into the gravel trap at Blanchimont whilst battling Herbert for sixth position.

-By the time Thierry Boutsen spun off on lap 28 the track was beginning to dry, which meant the Brazilian's gamble had failed, and the subsequent pit stop dropped him to twelfth.
+By the time Thierry Boutsen spun off on lap 28, the track was beginning to dry, which meant Senna's gamble had failed, and the subsequent pit stop dropped him back down to twelfth.
 He then made a charge through the field, passing Mika Häkkinen's Lotus for fifth on the penultimate lap.
 Johnny Herbert retired once again with engine problems on lap 43, and was classified 13th.
 Schumacher took his first Grand Prix win for Benetton by a comfortable margin over both the Williamses of Mansell and Patrese after they both suffered engine problems in the closing laps (Mansell with a broken exhaust).
 The Williams duo were able to finish second and third ahead of Brundle in the other Benetton, Senna in the remaining McLaren and Häkkinen in the remaining Lotus securing the final point.
 Eighteen cars were classified as finishers, the highest number for the season.
+In what was his 18th race a year after his debut in 1991, Schumacher achieved his first Grand Prix win, the first of 91 career wins, and the first of a record six-Belgian Grand Prix wins.